dcunited001/dcunited001.github.io/_graphics/2017-02-19-subglyph-evading-censorship-and-studying-glyphic-drift.md

 text that is legible by humans, but unindexible by computers without preprocessing.
 This is problematic for text-based data-science.
-The ideas behind the as-yet-incomplete machine learning component of Subglyph could be used to measure linguistic and glyphic "drift" whereby one could study the components of written languages and the ways in which they drifted across regions.
+The ideas behind the as-yet-incomplete machine learning component of Subglyph could be used to measure linguistic and glyphic drift.
+This could be used to understand how the the components of written languages and drifted across regions.

 ## Subglyph for Great Good, Free Beer and Free Internets